 Use of E-cigarettes comes down to choice, if you are thinking of trying e-cigarettes:-

-- Pick a regulated and licensed product (remember all don't have to be regulated and licensed until 2016).
+- Pick a regulated and licensed product

 - Check the nicotine level of the e-cigarette.
 High nicotine levels will cause heavier dependancy as the nicotine is the addictive drug.
 So if you want to stop or cut down this will make it even harder.

 - Get help and support if you need it, you are 4 times more likely to be effective if you use a stop smoking service and these health professionals have had training on the use of e-cigarettes even if they can't prescribe them.